YANG-DB/knowledge-graph/docs/info/General.md

 fetching results from the datastore until the bulk size is reached.

-#### Elasticsearch storage
+#### opensearch storage

-Elasticsearch stores the graph elements as documents while defining what type of graph element the index will store.
+opensearch stores the graph elements as documents while defining what type of graph element the index will store.

 Each index holds a single type of mapping (elastic 6) meaning vertices index will contain the